UIKonf/uikonf-website/_events/bike-tour.md

 ---
 title: Bike Tour - a UIKonf classic
-start: 2pm
+_start: 2pm
 image: bike.jpg
 anchor: bike
 description: UIKonf bike tour has become a tradition.
-The tour of 2018 will continue that tradition.
+The tour of 2019 will continue that tradition.
 active: 1
 ---